What is the Right Popular eCommerce Platform?

-Which platform works best with Signable?
+Which popular eCommerce platform works best with Signable?

 ECommerce businesses can have multiple uses for e-signatures, from agreeing to deals with suppliers to signing off contracts on large purchases – this has seen many businesses looking to add electronic signature integration like Signable to their website.
 But which of the eCommerce web platforms works best?